kwekumills/Kweku_Projectassignment/README/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- What aspect of security do load balancers protect?
-What is the advantage of a jump box?

 Load balancers protect servers from attacks such as denial of service which affects availability of servers, they also offer a health probe function to control traffic sent to various machines or servers.
 The Jump box servers as an administrative server to administrate other servers in the resource group, the jumpbox provides extra hardened security.
 In this scenario, the only way to get access to the web servers in the red team resource group is through the Jumpbox which isn't easily accessible even with when attackers try to brute force.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- What does Filebeat watch for?

 Filebeat collects data about a file system
-- What does Metricbeat record?

 Metricbeat records machine metrics or statistics

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address    | Operating System |
 |----------|----------|---------------|------------------|